fgarsombke/coinbasepro_DCA_bot/README.md

 AWS_REGION = us-east-1
 ```
 #### (Optional) Create a Google Spreadsheet
+To programmatically access your spreadsheet, you’ll need to create a service account and OAuth2 credentials from the Google API Console.
+* Copy this spreadsheet template to your own Google Drive https://docs.google.com/spreadsheets/d/1wWHhDnKePdSdRBt1qGvKayIgTYZKaf1h3W5R5Kq6drQ/edit?usp=sharing
+* Go to the Google APIs Console (https://console.developers.google.com/)
+* Create a new project
+  * Enable the Google Drive API and Google Sheets API
+  * Create Credentials --> Service Account
+    * Name the service account and grant it a Project Role of Editor
+    * Add Key --> Create New Key
+    * Download the JSON file and name it client_secret.json and put into your working script directory
+  * Find the client_email inside client_secret.json file.
+In your spreadsheet, click the "Share" button at the top right and share to the client_email with Editor privledges

-Set these values in the `settings-local.conf` file if the Google spreadsheet was created
+* Set this value in the `settings-local.conf` with the key of the Google spreadsheet that was created
 ```
 GOOGLE_SPREADSHEET_KEY=key_of_google_spreadsheet (i.e. 1KArbyA-s2IJwxP6zqazZ3IzkLNFHBFzek9HLziB6ITw)
 ```

-#### Customize settings
-Update ```settings.conf``` with your API key info in the "sandbox" section.
-I recommend saving your version as ```settings-local.conf``` as that is already in the ```.gitignore``` so you don't have to worry about committing your sensitive info to your forked repo.

-If you have an AWS SNS topic, enter the access keys and SNS topic.

 #### Try a basic test run
-Run against the Coinbase Pro sandbox by including the ```-sandbox``` flag.
+Run against the Coinbase Pro sandbox by including the `-sandbox` flag.
 Remember that the sandbox is just test data.
 The sandbox only supports BTC trading.

-Activate your virtualenv and try a basic buy of $100 USD worth of BTC:
+Try a basic buy of $100 USD worth of BTC:
 ```
-python3 dca_bot.py BTC-USD BUY 100 USD -sandbox -c ../settings-local.conf
+python3 dca_bot.py BTC-USD BUY 100 USD -sandbox -c settings-local.conf
 ```

-Check the sandbox UI and you'll see your limit order listed.
-Unfortunately your order probably won't fill unless there's other activity in the sandbox.
+Check the sandbox UI and you'll see your order listed.

 ### Usage
 Run ```python3 dca_bot.py -h``` for usage information: